Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/information_gathering.md

 You can also get to ask questions and gather insights from community members.
 Again, you should verify the credibility of the information before using it to supplement your document.

-Online forums and communities are also great places to connect with SMEs.

 ### 5. Additional Sources of Information: